2nd Hong Kong Music Festival 2021: A Historical Journey

-Join harpsichordist Kenneth Yeung this autumn for Knowing the Harpsichord, a series of four episodes brought to you by the 2nd Hong Kong Music Festival, 2021.
+Join harpsichordist Kenneth Yeung for Getting to Know the Harpsichord, a series of four episodes brought to you by the 2nd Hong Kong Music Festival, 2021.

 The harpsichord and the piano may look alike but, in many ways, they are two different instruments, each with its own distinctive sound.
 The harpsichord was a crucial instrument during the Baroque period and played an essential role in music-making before the mid-eighteenth century, when the piano became more popular.
 The harpsichord, however, has enjoyed something of a revival since the early twentieth century and its musical potential should not be neglected.

 Along with our hosts Lee Wai Shan and MeElena, Ken will introduce the fundamentals of the harpsichord including its interesting history, distinctive styles and vast repertoire.
 Ken will also provide useful tips for players and demonstrations of effective practice techniques, making the practice session full of fun and taking technical and interpretive skills to the next level.

 Getting to Know the Harpsichord is designed for music students at all levels and all ages.
 The series will also provide useful materials for music teachers, students and pianists – all of those who want to know more about this glorious instrument!

 Highlights of each episode:

 Episode 1: Knowing the Harpsichord

 Episode 3: Knowing Baroque Ornamentation